HugoDelval/github-crawler/README.md

 ```

 The master will ask you to enter a Github username and an authentication token (from [https://github.com/settings/tokens](github.com/settings/tokens)).
 The wanted string looks like ```HugoDelval:a5e855f84fa3bca2```.
-This Oauth token is used to access th Github API.
+This Oauth token is used to access the Github API.

 ### Security note